In deepest

 It was announced yesterday that fatal levels of radioactive materials

-Dose Conference at Chalk River, Canada, in September 1949.
-At this conference,
+Permissible Dose Conference at Chalk River, Canada, in September 1949.

 On January 24, 1950, Shields Warren, Austin Brues of Argonne National